Fermion Mass Hierarchies, Large Lepton Mixing and Residual Modular Symmetries: Mass hierarchies without fine-tuning

 \subsection{Decomposition under residual symmetries}

-We have just shown that, as \(\tau\) departs from a symmetric value \(\tau_\text{sym}\), entries of the mass matrices are subject to corrections of \(\mathcal{O}(\epsilon^l)\), where \(\epsilon\) parameterises the deviation of \(\tau\) from \(\tau_\text{sym}\).
+We have just shown that, as \(\tau\) departs from a symmetric value \(\tau_\text{sym}\), the entries of fermion mass matrices are of \(\mathcal{O}(\epsilon^l)\), where \(\epsilon\) parameterises the deviation of \(\tau\) from \(\tau_\text{sym}\).
 The powers \(l\) are extracted from products of factors which, in this section, are shown to correspond to representations of the residual symmetry group.
 One can systematically identify these residual symmetry representations for the different possible choices of \(\Gamma_N'\) representations of matter fields.
 This knowledge will later be exploited to construct hierarchical mass matrices via controlled corrections to entries which are zero in the symmetric limit.

 We start by noting that matter fields \(\psi\) furnish `weighted' representations \((\mathbf{r}, k)\) of the finite modular group \(\Gamma_N'\).
 Whenever a residual symmetry is preserved by the value of \(\tau\), matter fields decompose into unitary representations of the residual symmetry group.
 Modulo a possible \(\mathbb{Z}_2^R\) factor, \footnote{See the discussion in appendix~\ref{app:decomp}.} these groups are the cyclic groups \(\mathbb{Z}_N^T\), \(\mathbb{Z}_4^S\), and \(\mathbb{Z}_3^{ST}\) (cf.~section~\ref{sec:residual}).
 A cyclic group \(\mathbb{Z}_n \equiv \left\langle a \, \vert \, a^n = 1 \right\rangle\) has \(n\) inequivalent 1-dimensional irreducible representations (irreps) \(\mathbf{1}_k\), where \(k = 0, \ldots, n-1\) is sometimes referred to as a charge.
 The group generator \(a\) is represented by one of the \(n\)-th roots of unity,